 One of our favorite parts about the Epcot Flower and Garden Festival is always the food, and this year is no different.
 There are a total of 22 outdoor kitchens offering a wide variety of food and drink options to try.
-That’s why we’ve come up with our list of the Best Snacks at Epcot Flower and Garden Festival 2020, so you know exactly what to try.
+That’s why we’ve come up with our list of the Best Snacks at Epcot Flower and Garden Festival 2023, so you know exactly what to try.

-In this post, we are going to share our Top 21 Best Snacks at Flower and Garden including the best food and drinks, savory and sweet.
-Some of these options are brand new in 2020, while others are returning favorites from past years.
+In this post, we are going to share our Top 25 Best Snacks at Flower and Garden including the best food and drinks, savory and sweet.
+Some of these options are brand new in 2023, while others are returning favorites from past years.

 Our list of best snacks is in no particular order, we just take you through the various outdoor kitchens in both World Showcase and Future World to find the tastiest treats at this year’s festival.
-As always, World Showcase has the better selection, but we were thoroughly happy about the choices at almost every kiosk.
+As always, World Showcase has the better selection, but we were thoroughly happy with the choices at almost every kiosk.

 We’ve also tried to take cost into consideration in our best Flower and Garden snacks list to try and help you get the most for your money.
 Price was a factor, but if the food quality was high enough, we put it on our list.
 There are some pricey options, but overall we found them decent-sized portions for the money, especially in comparison to Food and Wine which always seems to have the smallest portions.

 Yeah, I know what you are thinking, and I don’t like to share my food either, but this is one of those rare times when it’s actually better.
-We like to go with a group and try small amounts of all the food, then go back another time to re-order our favorites a second, third and fourth time!
+We like to go with a group and try small amounts of all the food, then go back another time to re-order our favorites a second, third, and fourth time!

 We aren’t including any of the normal Epcot Snacks you can find throughout the year on this list.
 We are only including those specific to the Flower and Garden Festival and that are here during that time.

 For more info on the Epcot Flower and Garden Festival check out: